kjhealy/kieranhealy.hugo/content/blog/reading-remote-data-files/index.markdown

 In this case we'd need to clean up the resulting vector (to remove navigation links to the parent directory and so on) but would end up in the same place.

-Now that we have a vector of the file names (but just the file _names_ at this point) we can do a bit of prep:
+Now that we have a vector of the file names (but just the file _names_ at this point) we can do a bit of prep.
+As you can see we use `set_names()` again.
+It's very handy.
+This time we make each element's name attribute be the state abbreviation rather than the full URL.

 {{< code r >}}
 ## Just take files containing a `1``